NathanPark912/nhl_predictor/README.md

 # nhl_predictor
-new nhl game prediction model fully automatic code for html python file is the main script and can be run as long as other excel files are downloaded into the same folder scraper.py is a fiel for finding the results and seeing how the predictor performed.
+new nhl game prediction model fully automatic. do not need any other files for nhl_script3.0.py File scraper.py is a file for finding the results and seeing how the predictor performed.
 Will print results to model_performance excel file on new sheet

-Working on macro for new sheet to add up total results